jessecusack/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a am Assitant Professor at Oregon State University.
-I study small to mesoscale ocean processes such as turbulence, flows over topography, internal waves and eddies.
-I am interested in the role such processes play in Earth's climate.
+bio: I study ocean physics over a range of length scales from turbulence (millimeters) to mesoscale eddies (hundreds of kilometers).
+I am particularly interested in understanding how the ocean melts glaciers and how currents interact with topography to generate mixing.

 # Interests to show in About widget
 interests:
   - Physical Oceanography
+  - Ice-Ocean Interactions
-  - Internal Waves
+  - Flow-Topography Interactions
   - Turbulent Mixing
-  - Boundary Layers

 # Education to show in About widget
 education: